Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 ## Availability

-Though cores gate the entire parachain block pipeline, the availability process alone determines when these cores are considered occupied vs free.
+Though cores gate the entire parachain block pipeline,<br/> the availability process alone determines when these cores are considered occupied vs free.

 To recap, the goals of availability are:

 1. To ensure that approvers will always be able to recover the PoVs to validate their assigned blocks
-2. To ensure that parachain nodes can recover blocks in the case that a parablock author maliciously refuses to share them
+1. To ensure that parachain nodes can recover blocks in the case that a parablock author maliciously refuses to share them

 ---